wplib/wplib/README.txt

 That is because it is for PHP developers, not end-users.
 If you are a PHP developer see the [Quick Start](http://wplib.org/quick-start) to learn more.

 == Changelog ==
+= 0.14.4 =
+- Unmasked extract() that were previously hidden from code reviewers.
+See https://github.com/wplib/wplib/issues/72

 = 0.14.3 =
 - Fixed wplib_define() to correctly set a non-default value